jamesbray03/Rapid-Access/README.md

 1. Install [AutoHotkey](https://www.autohotkey.com/) on your computer if you haven't already.
 2. Download the provided AutoHotkey script and save it to a location on your computer.
 3. If you want to save screenshots using the Python script, install [Pillow](https://pillow.readthedocs.io/en/stable/index.html)
+4. Add a folder to this directory called 'Apps', move any app shortcut you will use here.
-4. Configure the script by modifying keyboard shortcuts, URLs, and paths as needed.
+6. Configure the script by modifying keyboard shortcuts, URLs, and paths as needed. (use existing shortcuts as templates)
-5. Run the script by double-clicking the `Master.ahk` file or using a method of your choice.
+7. Run the script by double-clicking the `Master.ahk` file or using a method of your choice.

 ## Usage